levanduc18/mcp-demo/README.md

 ## Structure

-- mcp-server: Node server with 4 tools: todo_create, todo_list, todo_update, todo_delete and in memory.
+- mcp-server: Node server with 4 tools: todo_create, todo_list, todo_update, todo_delete and in-memory db.
 Expose with the StreamableHttpServerTransport.

 - mcp-client: React UI with the UI allow the user to create new todo, see the list of todos, update and delete the specific todo.